University of Virginia: Dopamine and Biological Clock Disruption May Cause Obesity

 Obesity makes worse half of the medical disorders that affect humans, according to him.

-The researchers said how much a person eats is as important as the quantity of food they consume.
+The researchers said that how often a person eats is as important as the quantity of food they consume.

 References